CesarMartini/PLSQL/README.md

 A lab to learn and practice about Oracle PL/SQL

  - conditionals if then case;
- - loops;
+ - loop;
- - functions;
+ - function;
- - triggers;
+ - trigger;
- - procedures;
+ - procedure;
- - transactions and anonymous transactions;
+ - transaction and anonymous transaction;
+ - exception;
+ - cursor;
- - exceptions;
+ - Record Type.

  by pingdiff.com